"When do I plan maintenance to optimise up-time and minimize cost ?"

 But how do you get started with predictive maintenance?

 - Start from a business perspective.
-Start by (1) calculating how accurate you'll need to be to achieve your desired savings and (2) reflecting on what you would actually need to predict (and if this is measurable)
+Start by (1) calculating how accurate you'll need to be to achieve your desired savings and (2) reflecting on what you would need to predict (and if this is measurable)

 - Then do a data mapping exercise: what data do you have, what's tracked, how do I track it from now on, how do I validate if a prediction is correct, etc.